dhinton22/Group-Project/README.md

 ### Key Deliverables

-Understand patterns and gain insight into crimes in the DC police system to show trends over certain period of time (we could write here:  compare before and after Financial Crisis of 2008).
+Understand patterns and gain insight into crimes in the DC police system to show trends over certain period of time.

 ### Source of data